Contra (video game): Reception

 In Japan, the arcade game topped the Game Machine chart for table arcade cabinets in April 1987.
 In the United Kingdom, Gryzor was a blockbuster hit in the arcades and the home computer versions topped the Gallup charts.
-In the United States, Contra became one of the top four highest-grossing dedicated arcade games of 1987, and then the 1988 Nintendo Entertainment System port became and remained widely popular and remembered.
+In the United States, Contra became one of the top four highest-grossing dedicated arcade games of 1987.
+The 1988 Nintendo Entertainment System port became and remained widely popular and remembered.
+The game sold 2 million units.
 Much of the game's popularity came from its two-player simultaneous co-op gameplay.

 The arcade game received generally favorable reviews from critics upon release.
 Peter Shaw of Your Sinclair called Gryzor one of his "favourite" games at the time.
 Clare Edgeley of Computer and Video Games said "Lots of shooting and no time for a breather makes Gryzor one hell of a tiring game to play."

 The NES version received a positive reception from critics.
 Arnie Katz, Bill Kunkel and Joyce Worley of Computer Gaming World called Contra on the NES "a truly outstanding action epic" set on a "scrolling and beautifully drawn playfield".
 The four reviewers in the Japanese gaming magazine Famicom Tsūshin gave the Famicom (NES) version of the game scores of 6, 8, 7 and 6 out of ten each.
 A review in Famicom Hisshoubon complimented the game praising the graphics as being excellent, particularly the flips the characters do as the jump in the air.
 Electronic Gaming Monthly awarded it for being the Best Action Game of 1988.
 AllGame editor Skyler Miller praised Contra, touting that the game "became the standard by which future platform shooters would be judged".
 The MS-DOS version of the game received a negative review in Dragon by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column in 1989; they criticized Konami's copy protection which prevented the game from booting up on their computer.

 In 2004, the NES version of Contra was inducted into GameSpots list of the greatest games of all time.
 Contra was voted by gaming website IGN as being the "Toughest Game to Beat".
 Nintendo Power ranked it as the seventh best NES game, calling it one of the best multiplayer NES games.
 Electronic Gaming Monthly listed the NES version as the 45th best console video game of all time, similarly saying that it "set the standard for all two-player simultaneous action games to follow."
 GamesRadar ranked it the 10th best NES game ever made, considering it possibly superior to the arcade version.
 Game Informer also included it in their list of best games ever at number 13.
 The staff noted that while not revolutionary, it was fun.
 In 2017, Contra ranked 82nd in "The Scientifically Proven Best Video Games of All Time", a statistical meta-analysis compiled by Warp Zoned of 44 "top games" lists published between 1995 and 2016.